 Part of Caltech, NASA's Jet Propulsion Laboratory (JPL) leads the robotic exploration of the solar system for the United States.
 Fascinating, informative guided tours can be arranged for groups of 20 or more.
 A typical tour starts off with "Journey to the Planets and Beyond," a multimedia presentation that provides an overview of the Laboratory's activities and accomplishments in planetary exploration and Earth science.
 Other tour highlights include the Space Flight Operations Facility and the Spacecraft Assembly Facility.
 An important logistical note for planners: JPL requires that all U.S. citizens (18+) present official, government issued photo identification (driver's license or passport) before being allowed entry.
 All non-U.S. Citizens 18 years of age or older must present a passport or resident visa (green card) before being allowed entry.

 Embrace Higher Learning

 The 124-acre California Institute of Technology campus is home to one of the world's foremost institutions of science and engineering, also known as Caltech.
 Host an event at The Athenaeum, Caltech's private social club that dates back to the 1930s.
 Want another way your attendees can experience this revered academic institution?
 An architectural tour.
-Caltech Architectural Tour Services offers 1.5-mile walking tours uncovering how the beautiful campus was deliberately planned to be a microcosm of architectural styles, from Mediterranean to Brutalism.
+Caltech History & Architectural Tour Service offers 1.5-mile walking tours uncovering how the beautiful campus was deliberately planned to be a microcosm of architectural styles, from Mediterranean to Brutalism.